flutter/flutter/sky/sdk/README.md

   sky: any
 ```

-Next, create a `lib` directory (where your Dart code will go) and use the `pub`
+Next, create a `lib` directory (which is where your Dart code will go) and use
-tool to fetch the Sky package and its dependencies:
+the `pub` tool to fetch the Sky package and its dependencies:

  - `mkdir lib`
  - `pub get && pub run sky:init`

-Currently Sky assumes the entry point for your application is a `main` function
+Sky assumes the entry point for your application is a `main` function in
-in `lib/main.dart`:
+`lib/main.dart`:

 ```dart
 import 'package:sky/widgets/basic.dart';